• Published April 7, 2024

 Watch our webinar, How to Improve Employee Retention Post-Pandemic with Flexible Work Arrangements, and learn tactics organizations can use to keep top talent engaged and productive in the new world of work.

-Helping Your Employees Manage Work-Life Conflicts Improves Productivity, Engagement & Retention
+Helping People Manage Work-Life Conflict Improves Productivity, Engagement & Retention

 Unfortunately, some companies still haven’t bought into the idea that helping people better manage work-life conflicts will improve retention and productivity.
-The “Great Resignation” shows the flaw in that thinking: in the face of the global coronavirus pandemic and its aftermath, workers in a variety of industries have been questioning the meaning of their work and rethinking what they want from their lives.
-Frustrated, millions are leaving their jobs.
+The “Great Resignation” showed the flaw in that thinking: in the face of the global coronavirus pandemic and its aftermath, workers across industries began questioning the meaning of their work and rethinking what they want from their lives, and millions began leaving their jobs.

 In contrast, productive organizations that use human capital effectively take a longer-term perspective on the employment relationship.
 Quality human resources are seen as a core competency of the organization.
-People are viewed as assets to be nurtured and developed, rather than merely as costs to be minimized.
+At the healthiest organizations, people are viewed as assets to be nurtured and developed, rather than merely as costs to be minimized.

 Organizations that are allowing their employees maximum flexibility right now are the ones coming out on top.
-A survey from The Conference Board earlier this year found that 60% of HR leaders reported that productivity actually increased in their organizations over the past year.
+A survey from The Conference Board earlier this year found that 60% of HR leaders reported that productivity actually increased in their organizations.
 And allowing flexible work arrangements post-pandemic is enabling higher retention of existing employees and recruitment efforts that cast as wide a net as possible to find the best talent available.

 The truth is, employees feel more engaged in their jobs and in their home lives when they are part of healthy work environments.
 They feel an energetic connection to their work and family activities, which fuels their engagement, productivity, and effectiveness both on and off the job.
 This is what holistic leadership is all about.